Hawaii–Aleutian Time Zone

+History

 During daylight saving time (DST), the Alaskan portion observes Hawaii–Aleutian Daylight Time (HDT, UTC−09:00), while Hawaii stays on standard time.
 Hawaii has not observed daylight saving time since September 1945.

 Until 1947, UTC−10:30 was used as standard time in Hawaii.
 On June 8 of that year, a new territorial law moved Hawaiian Standard Time 30 minutes ahead.

 Hawaii–Aleutian Standard Time was established to maintain consistency in the scheduling of business and government activities across Hawaii and the Aleutian Islands.

+Usage

 French Polynesia uses UTC−10:00 for its major cities.
 The Cook Islands also use the same time.
 These areas do not use DST.
 "Hawaii–Aleutian Time Zone" is a U.S. term and for that reason the Polynesian areas are not considered to be a part of the Hawaii–Aleutian Time Zone.

 The largest city and metropolitan area in the Hawaii–Aleutian Time Zone are Honolulu and its metropolitan area, respectively.